thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 1. Pros:
    1. There are might be some complexity, edge case and extra tooling to make the 3-step process (proto -> OpenAPI -> documentation to work.
+   2. We
 2. Cons:
    1. We write API definitions in protobuf for consistency.
 OpenAPI is less consistent compared to protobuf in a project built on Golang.
    2. Protobuf definition is more concise to write.
+   3. Protobuf is type-safe, easier to edit in IDE.
+   4. Protobuf is designed forward/backward compatible.

 ## **Define APIs in gRPC and have RESTful APIs alongside with grpc - gateway**